 Down is the soft layer of fluff underneath the outer layer of feathers of a goose or duck, and it creates the most luxurious insulator for jackets and sleeping bags.
 Seriously, you could convince me that down feathers came from angels’ wings.
 Down is easily the most expensive material used in the backpacking world, but it is typically well worth the price.
 Down is beneficial to backpackers in that it is extremely compact, comfortable, extra light weight, and will keep you particularly warm.

-Cuben Fiber, also a synthetic material, is primarily used in ultralight backpacks, tents, tarps, and stuff sacks.
+Dyneema (formerly Cuben Fiber), also a synthetic material, is primarily used in ultralight backpacks, tents, tarps, and stuff sacks.
 This creatively designed material is incredibly durable, lightweight, and waterproof.
 If you want to go ultralight (base weight under 15 lbs.), cuben fiber is for you.

 Merino wool is another option for clothing.
 Unlike synthetic material, wool actually traps moisture keeping you cool on those unbearably hot days.
 The natural fiber also has impressive odor neutralizing properties.
 Deciding between wool and synthetic is simply personal preference.
 Wool keeps you cooler, but also is more expensive.
 On this one, I favor synthetics just to save a few bucks.